-Picture red: Bright, lipstick-red splashed on walls, hung over doors and embroidered into dresses.
+Picture bright lipstick-red splashed on walls, hung over doors and embroidered into dresses.

 Children open their palms for lucky red envelopes stuffed with cash and candy.
-Flowers and oranges perfume the kitchen along with the irresistible scents of moon cakes, dim sum and seasonal delicacies.
-Chinese calligraphy adorns homes swept and cleaned in hope for a year of new beginnings.
+Flowers and oranges perfume the kitchen, along with the irresistible scents of moon cakes, dim sum and seasonal delicacies.
+Chinese calligraphy adorns homes swept and cleaned in hope of a year of new beginnings.

 What makes a tradition meaningful?
 Is it just a ritual passed down through generations from parents to children?
 I think it’s more than that.
 I’ve discovered two things that have made me think about my cultural heritage, and my traditions in general, in a whole new way.